cojulieanne/mlops-e2e-project/README.md

     contains evaluation code here which uses the holdout value and outputs just the accuracy.

 ## pre-commit hooks

+Tested precommits by:

+1. Install pre-commit in environment by: pip install pre-commit

+2. "Pre-commit install" to run hooks automatically before committing

+3. pre-commit run --all-files to check if all files are compliant

 --flake8

     This was the mostly suggested hook, and I guess my most needed since i dont usually follow pep-8 :)